 These instructions control the behavior of the agent and provide

-context for how to use it's tools and agents.
+context for how to use its tools and agents.

 collaborators: